openkfw/TruBudget/frontend/README.md

-# ACMECorp Blockchain Frontend
+# Frontend

-This is the frontend, which consumes the exposed API fot the ACMECorp Blockchain API.
-By default it connects to the masternode of the cluster
+This is the frontend, which consumes the exposed Trubudget API.

 ## Environment Variables